Global19-atlassian-net/alaterm/REMOVE.md

 bash alaterm-installer remove
 ```

-You will be asked for confirmation, twice.
+You will be asked for confirmation.